huzaifa-mern-dev/mern-stack-task-manager/README.md

 - User registration with automatic password generation
 - Copy password to clipboard after registration
 - User login
-- User roles and permissions (admin, developer, etc.)
+- User roles and permissions
 - CRUD operations for tasks and subtasks
 - Authentication and authorization using JWT
 - Responsive design